academe/OmniPay-Payone/README.md

 * The 3D Secure process needs to be fully implemnented.
 * When sending 3D Secure details, do we need to leave off the personal details or resend everything again?
 * The country is ISO 3166
-* The state is ISO 3166-2 and only for countries: US, CA, CN, JP, MX, BR, AR, ID, TH, IN
 * Other transaction types to support on the "Shop" API: refund, vauthorization, creditcardcheck (AJAX API?), 3dscheck, addresscheck
-* The "Access" API is not supported at all yet, with some share transaction types and some unique to that API, e.g. customer, access, contract and invoice management.
 * The PAYONE server may send transaction status messages to the merchant server (from 185.60.20.0/24) for ALL transactions.
   * It would be nice to have a handler for incoming messages.
 It is quite a long and flexible message.
   * It needs a TSOK response to stop it repeating every six hours.
 This response is different for different interface types, e.g. SSOK.